willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I see a message that says my boundary can't be found.
 What should I do?

-Windows Mixed Reality might have trouble identifying a boundary that you previously created.
-You can create a new boundary or you can use your device in Seated and standing mode.
+Windows Mixed Reality might have trouble identifying your existing boundary.
+You can create a new boundary or you can use your device in "Seated and standing" mode.

 ### I see a message that says “Lost tracking” or “We don’t have a boundary for this space”.